What is FFL license? How to get an FFL license and start selling gun in the US? hungvd October 31, 2023

 • Interview and Waiting Period: Applicants must participate in an in-person interview with an ATF Industry Operations Investigator (IOI).
 There is also a mandatory waiting period after the application before approval.

-• Strict Compliance: FFL holders must strictly comply with all regulations, including maintaining accurate records, conducting background checks for customers, and following waiting periods for firearm transfers.
+• Strict Compliance: FFL holders must strictly comply with all regulations, including maintaining accurate records, conducting customer background checks, and following waiting periods for firearm transfers.

 • Revocation for Violations: Violations of FFL regulations can result in the revocation of the license, leading to legal consequences for the business or individual involved.